mgechev/blog.mgechev.com/_posts/2015-03-05-persistent-state-reactjs.markdown

 We have one "correct" way to do this - we can use the [Flux](https://facebook.github.io/flux/docs/overview.html) architecture and save each component's state into a Store.
 We can then save the Store's value into a persistent storage.
 So now, on each `mousemove` event we are going to go through the whole flux process of saving data...We can do better by saving the data on specific events, for example in our drag & drop case we can save the dialog's position on `mouseup`.

 But do we have to create a new database entry for each drop of the dialog?
-Isn't it much more suitable to keep this state data into cookies or `localStorage`?
-Yes, it is.
+Isn't it much more suitable to keep this state object into cookies or `localStorage`?
+Yes, it is!
 So now we should have two types of stores:

 - Persistent Stores
-- Cookie Stores
+- Cookie/Local storage Stores

 Doesn't it gets a bit messy?
 There is easier way of doing this which doesn't violates the component's "pureness" that much.

-So what we can do is:
+What we can do is:

 {% highlight javascript %}
 class Ticker extends React.Component {